 Where battery voltage is referred in this chapter, a 12V battery is assumed.

-To arrive at values for 24V, 36V or 48V batteries, multiply the 12V values by a factor of 2, 3 or 4 respectively.
+To arrive at values for 24V batteries, multiply the 12V values by a factor of 2.

-7.3.1.
+7.2.1.
 VictronConnect status screen

 The status screen displays the solar charger model name together with the live solar charger information.